khesoem/code-complexity-computation/README.md

 ## Contents
 The repository includes:
 - **MCC Computation Tool**: The tool we have developed to compute MCC-PD and MCC-MPI for Python programs.
-- **Data Analysis Artifcat**: The data and analysis related to the complexity of code snippets and the participants' cognitive load.
+- **Data Analysis Artifact**: The data and analysis related to the complexity of code snippets and the participants' cognitive load.

 ### MCC Computation Tool
 You can run the MCC computation tool using the following command, after installing the required dependencies via poetry: